v3ce/digital-garden/pages/Manage Multiple Python Versions on Windows.md

 ## Overview

-The `py.exe` is a command line toll that comes with Python installation that help us doing version management.
+The `py.exe` is a command line tool that comes with Python installation that help us doing version management.
 ## Usage

 After installing Python on Windows, then we can use the `py` command for version management.